-b.
-The outputs of all D/A's may be updated simultaneously.
-This is done by first enabling simultaneous updating for all outputs and then preloading the high and low bytes of each DAC and then initiating a simultaneous update.
-(Simultaneous update mode is the default on power up.)
+The outputs of all D/As may be updated simultaneously.
+This is done by first enabling simultaneous updating for all outputs and then preloading the low and high bytes of each DAC and then initiating a simultaneous update by software command.